jennyng2025/app.goodcity/README.md

 ## Deployment

-Deployment will be automatic from CircleCI.
+Deployment will be automatic from Circle CI.
 To deploy to the live site, simply push to the live branch.

 If you wish to run the deployment manually, use the following commands.
 However, if deploying to the live site, be sure to switch both your local folder and shared.goodcity folders to the `live` branch first.
 This will ensure the correct code is built manually.